-A second reason is that the pastoralist sector is relatively lucrative and has a strong comparative advantage with respect to exports to growing urban markets in Ethiopia and Kenya, and large foreign markets in the Middle East.
+The second reason is that the pastoralist sector is relatively lucrative and has a strong comparative advantage with respect to exports to growing urban markets in Ethiopia and Kenya, and large foreign markets in the Middle East.
 Livestock is characterized by very high income elasticities, meaning that as East African countries continue to grow and urbanize, the demand for meat products will rise for many years to come.
 International meat prices are also high and predicted to remain high.
 Global simulations to 2050 suggest that global livestock demand will double from current levels (Seré 2009).
 And while the pastoralist sector faces many problems, a range of anecdotal evidence suggests that wealthier pastoralists have actually been doing very well in recent years.
-Figure 9, for example, shows very robust growth in live animal and meat exports from Ethiopia, largely on the back of some favorable industrial policies (the expansion of export abattoirs), formalization of previously informal export channels, and very high international prices.
+Figure 5.1, for example, shows very robust growth in live animal and meat exports from Ethiopia, largely on the back of some favorable industrial policies (the expansion of export abattoirs), formalization of previously informal export channels, and very high international prices.
 Indeed, livestock-related exports constitute a nonneglible share of total export revenue in Ethiopia (10 percent).
 Kenya is a net importer of meat (particularly from Ethiopia and Somalia), but Somalia is a major net exporter of livestock, though it is not clear how much of that is derived from Ethiopia (indeed, in the 1970s Somalia was the largest exporter of goat meat in the world).
 Given these advantages, the real issues are not whether livestock can make a major contribution to regional and national economies, but whether this contribution can be pro-poor, environmentally sustainable, and resilient to natural and man-made shocks and stresses.

-These are two compelling rationales for invest in pastoralism, albeit in the context of a broader transformation strategy.
+These are two compelling rationales for investing in pastoralism, albeit in the context of a broader transformation strategy.
 Yet a further source of concern is that the task of transforming pastoralism seems inordinately difficult.
 Pastoralism is often viewed as an excessively traditional system incapable of modernization, and there are no obvious examples of traditional pastoralist communities successfully modernizing.
-On the other hand, there are a number of very productive and profitable livestock systems in more developed countries that—like pastoralist systems—rely on driving livestock across large semiarid areas (for example, the Australian outback, Canada, or some US states in the US such as Texas, New Mexico, Arizona, and Utah).
-Moreover, within traditional pastoralist communities within the developing world there are in fact a large number of wealthy pastoralists who are closely engaged in national and international markets.
+On the other hand, there are a number of very productive and profitable livestock systems in more developed countries that—like pastoralist systems—rely on driving livestock across large semiarid areas (for example, the Australian outback, Canada, or some US states such as Texas, New Mexico, Arizona, and Utah).
+Moreover, within traditional pastoralist communities in the developing world there are in fact a large number of wealthy pastoralists who are closely engaged in national and international markets.
 It is also self-evident that the agronomic principles underlying modern and traditional extensive livestock systems are essentially the same: to move animals optimally in the context of grazing, water, and land constraints.
 The key differences are that modern ranch systems are characterized by more clearly defined property rights (although this was not always so), far better access to technologies (improved breeds, veterinary services, and the like), weak or nonexistent human population pressures, scarcely any use of livestock for own consumption, and much greater engagement with markets.
 These differences would imply that transformation from a traditional to a modern extensive livestock system requires four interlinked processes: diversification (that is, successfully transitioning some pastoralists out of pastoralism), improved property rights systems, technological intensification, and commercialization.

-Figure 9.
-Trends in livestock-related exports from Ethiopia, 2000–2010 (current US dollars, millions)
+Figure 5.1—Trends in livestock-related exports from Ethiopia, 2000–2010 (current US dollars, millions)